 Retirement for you or someone you know is coming closer.
 And you want to celebrate it with a retirement party.
-And you’re probably wondering when you should throw a retirement party?
+And that is why you probably wonder when you should throw a retirement party?

-There are more factors involved to determine what time is best to throw a retirement party.
+There are more factors involved in determining what time is best to throw a retirement party.
 It’s the guest list, the location, and the type of retirement party you’re planning.
 In this article, you’ll find everything you need to know about when and how to throw a great retirement party.

 Best Time To Throw A Retirement Party

-For the momentum, it’s best to throw a retirement party around the actual retirement date.
+For the momentum, throwing a retirement party around the actual retirement date is best.
 People know that someone is retiring and would like to participate in the celebration.
 And when it’s too soon or too long after the actual retirement, people have moved on and will consider it as “old news” or see it as not on the radar yet.
 And are way too busy with their own lives.

 Which Day Is Best To Throw A Retirement Party?